 With Agile we can ensure that the requirements and the solutions move hand-in-hand ensuring a flexible and rapid solution to a change.
 Organizations have made the shift from traditional waterfall models to agile due to its obvious advantages.

-Key reasons to adopt agile include shortening time-to-market, realising an early ROI, incorporating customer feedback in the development cycle and reducing the risks of failure.
+Key reasons to adopt agile include shortening time-to-market, realizing an early ROI, incorporating customer feedback in the development cycle and reducing the risks of failure.

 4. Move ahead with DevOps adoption: Automation of Manual Tasks